zX3no/Omnia/README.md

   std::cout << std::format("{:02}:{:02}\r", mins, secs);
 ```

-Firstly it's only available with C++20.
-Which would be fine if formatting wasn't missing from `GCC`.
+Firstly it's only available with C++20, which would be fine if formatting wasn't missing from `GCC`.
 According to the [compiler support page](https://en.cppreference.com/w/cpp/compiler_support) only `Clang` and `MSVC` support it.

 This turns out to be incorrect since using the `-std=c++20` flag with clang still gives an error: `no member named 'format' in namespace 'std'`.